andyatkinson/presentations/railsconf2025/10_mistakes.md

 <h2>❌ Mistake #9—DB Inexperience <span style="background-color:#111;padding:5px 10px;margin:2px;">✅ 🛠️ Fixes</span></h2>

-- Hire DB specialists, DBAs, bring in a consultant!
+- Gain experience through hiring: DB specialists, DBAs, and consultants
-- Train your team: books, courses.
-Experiment and build skills and repetition on a production-like instance.
+- Invest in training materials like books and courses.
+- Provide a production-like database instance for experiments, and encourage engineers to use it
-- Learn fundamentals: *pages*, *latency* sources, *selectivity*, *cardinality*, *correlation*, *locality* to improve designs
+- Learn fundamental concepts like *pages*, latency sources, *selectivity*, *cardinality*, *correlation*, and *locality* to improve designs
-- Use performance-friendly schema designs like `integer` and sequences over random UUIDs<sup><a href="#footnote-8">8</a></sup>
+- Avoid performance-unfriendly schema designs like random UUID<sup><a href="#footnote-8">8</a></sup> primary keys

 ---
 <style scoped>